doc4d/docs/docs/Admin/data-collect.md

 This page explains:

 - what information is collected
-- where this information is stored and when it is sent to 4D data server
+- where this information is stored and when it is sent to the 4D data server
-- how to disable the automatic data collection in built client-server applications

 ## Collected information